amanverma2009/Tic-Tac-Toe/README.md

 ### - Responsive Design:
 Fully functional on desktop and mobile devices.

-## Disclaimer:
+## License:
-This is a personal project built for educational and practice purposes.
-All assets used are either self-made or open-source.
-This project is not intended for commercial use.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this code for personal and commercial projects, as long as the original license is included.